 In Worcester, you can find over 20 lakes and ponds that support a variety of recreational activities, including bird watching, walking, swimming, fishing and boating.
 The City recognizes these "blue spaces" as valuable resources, and strives to maintain the quality of these waters for recreational use and the promotion of economic development.
 Worcester works with the Commonwealth, watershed groups and other local organization so identify and remediate threats to the quality of our lakes and ponds.
 We monitor water quality parameters in four of our biggest lakes, work with local scientists and universities to understand the data, create management plans and host educational workshops to help residents better understand the threats to our water quality, and learn how they can improve it.

-The Lakes and Ponds Program shares its water quality monitoring data and accomplishments in 2021 at the February 24th event "State of the Lakes: How our Blue Spaces can make Worcester a More Sustainable City".
+The Lakes and Ponds Program shared its 2022 water quality monitoring data and accomplishments at the February 22, 2023 event "State of the Lakes: Community and Data Driven Solutions for our Blue Spaces".
+Didn't get a chance to attend in person?
+Watch the recording here!

 Fish are important parts of the aquatic ecosystem, both affecting and impacted by water quality.
 Over time, fish populations have shifted in our local lakes and ponds.
 The following is a report that compiles available data on how and why these changes have occurred, synthesizing years of data by MassWildlife, local water quality data and surveys by resident anglers to track how fish populations have shifted, where they are now and why.
 Below is also a presentation that includes a summary of the report's findings, as well as the steps the Lakes and Ponds Program is taking to make sure our fisheries thrive.